davidvtaylor84/hw_questions-music-library/hw_questions.md

 **Q1** - How has our Album class changed to represent moving from a one table design to a **ONE artist has MANY albums** relationship with two tables?
 The album class now takes in an artist.
 Within this library, we can have a singular artist with many albums, but not vice versa.
+The artist class does not take in an album.
 ---

 **Q2** - What does it mean for our `albums` table (specifically the `artist_name` column?)